matthew-puku/snackfu/README.md

 ## Describe the way tasks are allocated and tracked in your project.

+The team has set all tasks on a Trello Board where you allocate tasks individually and mark them for review then done where necessary.

 ## Discuss how Agile methodology is being implemented in your project.

+Each Trello task has been assigned a timeframe based on the complexity and length of that task.
+Tasks are labeled and sorted by shirt sizes (XS - XL), colors and time lengths.
+When a team member chooses to do a task, they drag that task from the "To-do" secton into the "Doing" section.
+Once that task is completed, the task is dragged into the review secton where the other team members merge the updated app and review.
+Once all memebers have the updated code and have reviewed it, the task is then dragged into the "Done" section.

 ## Provide an overview and description of your Source control process.